MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/install-viva-sales.md

 ## Deploy Viva Sales

 Looking for step-by-step instructions on how to deploy Viva Sales?
-Here are the Viva Sales deplyment guides:
+Here are the Viva Sales deployment guides:

 - [Viva Sales deployment guide for Dynamics 365 customers](deploy-viva-sales-d365.md)
 - [Viva Sales deployment guide for Salesforce CRM customers](deploy-viva-sales-sf.md)